dotnet/dotNext/docs/features/core/valued.md

 > [!WARNING]
 > It is not recommended to create Value Delegates using lambda expression because C# compiler produces hidden closure even if nothing is captured from outer lexical scope.
 This closure is stored in _Target_ property of the delegate and force _proxy_ mode.

+Invocation of Value Delegate has approximately the same performance as regular .NET delegates.
+To verify that, check out [Benchmarks](../../benchmarks.md).